NiclO1337/pp1-strawberry-lovers/testing.md

 <br> Solution: Changed form method from POST to GET.
 - Main content section colums "flexing apart" when increasing screen width.
 <br> Solution: Increase max-width of columns combined with decrease max-width of flex container.
+- About page did not look as intended on tablet in hoizontal layout.
+But not visible on chrome developer tools.
+<br>Solution: Forced input fields to be smaller on 450px screen and then back to auto width on 768px screen.